-The new 1.36% APY is also guaranteed for six months, following account opening.
 The fine print on the Deposit Rates page states:

 The promotional rate and tiers will be in effect for 180 days from the date the account is opened after which the standard rates and tiers that apply to the Advantage Money Market will be the rates and tiers in effect.

 The following still apply to all AMM accounts:

 - After the rate guarantee period ends, the APY may be lowered (no lower than 1.00% APY), but the Bank will not officially notify you of any change.

 - Check writing is available, and United Bank provides 100 free checks.